Traders, Kings and Pilgrims

 Ancient Sea Routes through India: The traders also explored many sea routes through India.
 Some of the sea routes were along the coastline.
 Some others were through the Arabian Sea and the Bay of Bengal.
 The sailors took advantage of the southwest monsoon while sailing through these seas.
 Ships were made strong so that they could withstand the rigours of a tough voyage.

 NEW KINGDOMS ALONG THE COAST

 The southern part of the peninsula is marked with a very long coastline.
-This coastline is dotted with hills, plateaus and river valleys are also present along the coastline.
+This coastline is dotted with hills, plateaus and river valleys.
 There was thriving trade along this coastline.
 Due to this, chiefs and kings who controlled the coastline and river valleys became very powerful and rich.
 About 2300 years ago; three ruling families became very powerful in south India.
 These were; the Cholas, Cheras and Pandyas.
 The term ‘mauvendar’ has been frequently mentioned in the Sangam literature.
 The term ‘mauvendar’ means the three chiefs.

 These powerful chiefs provided protection to the traders.
 But they did not collect taxes for giving protection to the traders.
 Rather they demanded and received tributes from the traders.
 They usually went on military expeditions too and collected tributes from surrounding areas.